sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 - `enabled` (boolean) to enable or disable rate limit smoothing
 - `threshold` after which to apply smoothing (minimum rate for window)
 - `trigger` configures at which fraction of a step a smoothing event is emitted
-- `step` is the value by which the rate allowance will get adjusted
+- `step` is the value by which the rate allowance will be adjusted
-- `delay` is the amount of seconds between smoothing updates
+- `delay` is the number of seconds between smoothing updates

 Rate Limit Smoothing is configured using: